 Incremental industrial electricity demand brings several benefits to the electricity system, including reduced surplus energy volumes, reduced transmission congestion and the possibility of providing ancillary market services.
 Further benefits accrue to the province through related economic and employment impacts.

-The IEI program has two distinct streams:
+The IEI program has three streams:

 Stream 1: for industrial consumers willing to operate an industrial facility and undertake a large capital investment in technologies, products or processes that are not currently being used or produced in Ontario.
+This Stream is now closed.

 Stream 2: for existing industrial consumers in Ontario that will expand their existing, or build a new, industrial facility.
+This Stream is now closed.